S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 Basically: import the Alpine.js module, add it to the `window` object for easy access on each page, and initialize it.

-If you want to implement a dark mode toggle like I did, you're gonna need a few more lines before `Alpine.start()`:
+If you want to implement a dark mode toggle like I did, you're going to need a few more lines before `Alpine.start()`:

 ```js
 import Alpine from "alpinejs";